andrewacashner/hearingfaithms/chapters/chapter-2.md

 Cashner, *Faith, Hearing, and the Power of Music*, chapter 2: Making Faith Appeal to Hearing

+2018-02-14      Complete draft used for UR Humanities Center work-in-progress
+                  session
-2017-11-13 Converted from LaTeX to Markdown
+2017-11-13      Converted from LaTeX to Markdown, new revision in progress

-2016-01-27 Version for book proposal to Univ.
-California press 2016-12-29 Compromise new book draft based on USCB with some additions from 9/16 version and new material (50pp) 2016-10-13 Abridged version for USCB presentation (12pp) 2016-09-16 First draft based on diss., expanded (60pp) 2016-08-31 Revision for book begun
+2017-01-27      Version for book proposal to Univ.
+California press 2016-12-29      Compromise new book draft based on USCB with some
+                  additions from 9/16 version and new material (50pp)

+2016-10-13      Abridged version for USCB presentation (12pp) 2016-09-16      First draft based on diss., expanded (60pp) 2016-08-31      Revision for book begun

 2015-03-18      Dissertation ch.
-2 defended>
+2 defended
+2014-06-30      Earliest version in computer
 -->

 ## Making Faith Appeal to Hearing

+> *Yo no te alcanzo ni tu enigma sé,*\
+> *porque a la Fe he escuchado sin la fe.*

-> I cannot comprehend you nor know your enigma,\
+> I cannot comprehend you nor solve your puzzle,\
 > because I have listened to Faith without faith.\
-> --- "Judaism," in Calderón, *El nuevo palacio del Retiro*
+> --- "Judaism," in Calderón, *El nuevo palacio del Retiro* [@Calderon:Retiro, l.
+1327] <!-- check -->

 If faith came by hearing, as St. Paul wrote, then what kind of power did music have to make faith appeal to hearing?